 The Eurimbla Precinct History Association Inc. now has a collection that includes oral history interviews with current and former residents, hundreds of photographs, memoirs, poems and artefacts.
 Considerable historical research tracing the history of the area has also been undertaken.
 All this material has now been catalogued and the process is currently underway to organise it into a format ready for publication.

 To all the Eurimbla Precinct former residents, especially those who, despite being in the midst of their own personal life’s upheaval, gave us such enthusiastic support.
 They not only provided an overwhelming amount of social history material, but even found the time to organise fund-raising events in support of the project.
 To Randwick City Council, who provided a generous Community Grant, and to former Randwick Mayors Lindsay Shurey and Kathy Neilson, and West Ward Councillor Philipa Veitch for their ongoing encouragement and support.
+To the Royal Australian Historical Society for a grant via the NSW Government’s Create NSW Cultural Grant Program.

 This website will be added to as the project nears completion.